-With those points in mind, you can begin designing the different parts of your compensation plan.
+With those points in mind, you can begin designing the different parts of your sales compensation strategy.

 One component of a successful sales incentive plan is having incentives that are powerful enough to motivate your top performers and help encourage mid- and low-performers to improve their sales achievement.
 If you compensate extremely skilled reps that are working sixty hours a week the same as you compensate a newbie who works forty hours a week, it’s not a matter of if your rock stars will move on, but when.
 Incentives need to be closely tied to the effort put in to receive them.

 Not every role on the sales team is identical.
-It's important that your incentive plans and commission structures reflect that.
+It's important that your sales incentive plans and commission structures reflect that.
 Managers and their reporting reps have different responsibilities—reps will most likely spend more time making calls and closing deals, while managers will likely split their time between calls and administrative tasks.
 Build your compensation plans so that they provide opportunities and goals that are aligned with the different roles on your team.

 Is it more time consuming and difficult to find out what’s important to each of your employees?
 Yes.
 Will it pay off to discover which personalized incentives work best for each of your individual employees?
 Yes again.

 For sales managers, you never want to discover that your reps are spending excess time calculating their commissions and trying to double check that their payments are correct.
 Any time spent shadow accounting is lost sales time.
 Using data-driven, end-to-end sales performance management (SPM), sales leaders can see critical sales data, and reps can see their earned commission in real time.
 When commissions are calculated automatically, compensation teams can ensure accurate, timely payouts.

 Other Sales Incentive Compensation Plan Considerations